• Skip to primary navigation

 What is Acrylic Paint?

 Acrylic paint is a pigment held together in a synthetic acrylic resins.
 Acrylic paints are rich vibrant colors and non-toxic.
 They come in two grades of paint, professional and student.
-The professional quality comes in a wider arrange of colors and is made with a finer quality ground pigment.
-Acrylic paint is water-soluble, but becomes water-resistant when it dries.
+The professional quality comes in a wider range of colors and is made with a finer quality ground pigment.
+Acrylic paint is water-soluble but becomes water-resistant when it dries.

 Acrylic paint dries fast.
 This can be part of the draw to acrylic paint is that your project can be dried and finished fast.
 It can also be a hindrance when mixing colors because they can dry out pretty quickly.
 Acrylic paint is water-soluble which means that you can add water to it to thin it out and give it a different consistency.